jeehunkang/Consumer-Segmentation-Projet-Using-Python/README.md

 # What is the project about & Why I started this project?

 I am currently working as an E-Commerce analyst at a consumer products company and I witnessed that implementing marketing strategies targeting likely customers contributes to cost minimization.
-Therefore I decided to work on a consumer segmentation project in which I can identify the "highly likey to respond" group.
+Therefore I decided to work on a consumer segmentation project in which I can identify the "highly likely to respond" group.

 # What I've done in the project